-Eating a healthier diet, being in a stronger light, or using glasses can help you with cataracts in the beginning.
+beginning stages of cataracts eating a healthier diet, being in a stronger light, or using glasses can help you to counter diabetes and cataracts.
 But if they start getting in the way of daily activities, it is time to look into cataract surgery.
 Do not worry, cataract surgery is a safe and effective procedure.
 If you do not have surgery, your vision will get worse over time.

 Cataracts develop with ageing as the proteins in your eye lens break down and clump up, and the fog that you see is the clumps of proteins.
 Over time these clumps get bigger and more severe.
 You are more likely to develop cataracts sooner if you have the following risk factors:

-To determine if you have a cataract, your doctor will review your medical history and symptoms, and perform an eye exam.
+To determine if you have a cataract, people ask can an optometrist diagnose cataracts? the answer is your doctor will review your medical history and symptoms, and perform an eye exam.
+The cataract operation cost and cataracts treatment, can you drive with cataracts? cataract night vision, cataracts and driving risk, the cost depends upon the seriousness of your health situation.
 Your doctor may perform various tests, including:

 Cataract surgery involves removing the natural lens and replacing it with an artificial lens.
 The artificial lens, called an intraocular lens or IOL, works the same way a natural lens works and remains a permanent part of your eye.
 Some eye problems prohibit the use of an IOL.
 In these situations, eyeglasses or contact lenses are used to correct vision.
-During cataract surgery, surgeons use a local anesthetic to numb the area around the eye, but the patient stays awake during the procedure, which normally lasts about an hour or less.
+During cataract surgery, cataract doctor specialist or surgeons use a local anesthetic to numb the area around the eye, but the patient stays awake during the procedure, which normally lasts about an hour or less.
+Multifocal lenses, multifocal cataract lenses unlike monofocal intraocular lenses, allow for the correction of near and distance vision and make it possible to dispense with glasses.
+Patient identified with a cataract diagram following a sight test by cataract consultants.

 Accommodating Intraocular Lenses – An “accommodating” intraocular lens provides good distance vision and usable intermediate distance vision.
 In most cases, the patient can see the large text without reading glasses but need them for small text.